Bilbao Football Club: Becoming official

-The Castellanos brothers were accompanied in the initiative by other young sportsmen from the high society in Las Arenas and Algorta, such as Luis Arana, Ricardo Ugalde (1877), Manuel Ansoleaga, Perico Larrañaga and Antonio Guinea, and other prominent figures from the local bourgeoisie, such as Santiago Martínez de las Rivas, the son of José Martínez Rivas, the owner of the Nervión Shipyards.
-The team would be joined by some British residents of Vizcaya such as Charlton Levick, Walter Evans, William Dyer, George Langford, and George Cockram.
+The initiative of Villabaso and the Castellanos brothers was supported by other young sportsmen from the high society in Las Arenas and Algorta, such as the aforementioned founders of 1896, plus some of the more recent members, such as Luis Orbe, Rogelio Renovales, Ramón de Aras Jáuregui, Manuel Ansoleaga, Antonio Guinea (1883, Bilbao), and other prominent figures from the local bourgeoisie, such as Santiago Martínez de las Rivas.
+The team, which already had British in its ranks, such as Langford and Cochran, would be joined by a few more, such as Charlton Levick, Lee, Walter Evans, and William Dyer.
+On the other hand, the Athletic team only had one foreigner in its ranks, Alfred Mills.